ceramicnetwork/.github/OVERVIEW.md

 Documents are a flexible primitive that can be modeled to represent many things, however each document must conform to a specific *doctype* supported by the protocol.
 Doctypes specify rules that govern what is a valid update to the document such as signatures and state transitions.
 This allows Ceramic nodes to verify the state of a given document in a decentralized way.

-Ceramic currently supports three standard [doctypes](https://github.com/ceramicnetwork/specs#document-types): [3id](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md), [account-link](https://github.com/ceramicnetwork/specs/blob/master/doctypes/account-link.md), and [tile](https://github.com/ceramicnetwork/specs/blob/master/doctypes/tile.md).
+Ceramic currently supports three standard [doctypes](https://github.com/ceramicnetwork/specs#document-types): [3ID](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md), [account-link](https://github.com/ceramicnetwork/specs/blob/master/doctypes/account-link.md), and [tile](https://github.com/ceramicnetwork/specs/blob/master/doctypes/tile.md).
 Below, find some of the common ways that these doctypes are used.
 If your use case doesn't fit into one of these doctypes, you can add new doctypes to the protocol by submitting an issue on the [Ceramic specs](http://github.com/ceramicnetwork/specs/issues) repository.

 >Learn more about [Ceramic documents](https://github.com/ceramicnetwork/specs/blob/master/README.md#protocol-overview).

-### Decentralized Identifiers (DIDs)
+### 3ID - Decentralized Identifiers (DIDs)

-DIDs are globally unique identities used to sign documents on the Ceramic network and also interact with arbitrary off-chain services and data.
+3IDs are globally unique identities used to sign documents on the Ceramic network and also interact with arbitrary off-chain services and data.
 More specifically, they are abstract, key-agnostic interfaces used to uniquely identify entities, interoperably sign and encrypt information, authorize authentication/access control to services, and store mappings to additional resources.
-Ceramic makes no assumptions about what kind of entity a DID represents, so they can be users, organizations, applications, services, devices, etc. Additionally, Ceramic DIDs can be controlled by one or many private keys, providing flexibility and interoperability across wallets and platforms.
+Ceramic makes no assumptions about what kind of entity a DID represents, so they can be users, organizations, applications, services, devices, etc.

+3IDs can be controlled by one or many private keys, providing flexibility and interoperability across wallets and platforms.
+More than 15,000 3IDs are already being used to manage user-centric data and profiles via 3Box.
+3IDs conform to the.
+Ceramic currently supports the 3ID DID method, but other DID methods aligned to the [W3C DID spec](https://www.w3.org/TR/did-core/) may be added to the network as additional doctypes.

 > Learn more about [3IDs](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md) or see an [example](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md#example).
-Ceramic currently supports the 3ID DID method, but other methods may be added to the network as additional doctypes.

 ### Account Links